-For over a decade now, refugee families have been living the unbearable; Coldness, gloominess, sickness, hungriness, cruelness, darkness, homelessness.
+For over a decade now, refugee families have been living the unbearable; Coldness, gloominess, sickness, hungriness, cruelness, darkness, and homelessness.

 Nothing clear about their tomorrow.
-They’re living their days, day by day, towards the unknown, carrying an intolerable load of fear.“ What else is there, for those refugees in the dimness of the future.”.
+They’re living their days, day by day, towards the unknown, carrying an intolerable load of fear.“ What else is there for those refugees in the dimness of the future.”.

 In the midst of all this chaos, children are the most vulnerable category likely to face exploitation of all its obnoxious forms.

 Children refugees are exposed to a list of hardships, whether they are internally displaced, in camps at the borders, or even within the refugee-hosting countries.

 Here is a shortlist of the most common challenges that refugee children are facing constantly;

 - Harassment in all its forms, including sexual harassment.

 - Child labor is due to their financial needs to keep themselves and their family barely alive.